quickemu-project/quickemu/README.md

   * Automatic SSH port forwarding to guests
   * Network port forwarding
   * Full duplex audio
-  * EFI and Legacy BIOS booting
+  * EFI (with or without SecureBoot) and Legacy BIOS boot
   * Graphical user interfaces available

 Quickemu is a wrapper for the excellent [QEMU](https://www.qemu.org/) that